sf-wdi-44/rails-views-and-helpers/README.md

 View templates contain all the content that's specific to one page.

 Each controller will have its own directory inside `app/views` to contain the view templates used by that controller.
+For fully CRUD-able RESTful resources, there will be views for:

+ - index
+ - show
+ - new
+ - edit

 ### Partials